-Further information: Knowledge Pool
+Further information: Knowledge pool

-This Action Fact Sheet belongs to the training package for product and quality managers of companies and was developed within the project LIFE Food & Biodiversity (Biodiversity in Standards and Labels of for the Food Industry).
+This Action Fact Sheet belongs to the training package for advisors of standard organisations and companies and was developed within the project: "Biodiversity in Standards and Labels of for the Food Industry".
 The main objective of the project is to improve the biodiversity performance of standards and sourcing requirements in the food industry by helping standard organisations to integrate efficient biodiversity criteria into their schemes and motivating food processing companies and retailers to include comprehensive biodiversity criteria into their sourcing guidelines.

-Editor: "Biodiversity in Standards and Labels of for the Food Industry"; Instituto Superior Técnico (IST) / University of Lisbon Icons: © LynxVector / Fotolia, © Philipp Schilli / Fotolia Photo credits: © https://pixabay.com/ European Project Team Global TÉCNICO Solaaro Nature ISBOA und Supported by Recoginzed as core initiative by Sustainable One planet eat with care Food Systems EU LIFE programme www.food-biodiversity.eu
+Editor: "Biodiversity in Standards and Labels of for the Food Industry"; Instituto Superior Técnico (IST) / University of Lisbon European Project Team www.food-biodiversity.eu